 One of my favorite saying is that (in times of chaos and crisis) "we save ourselves by saving each other...not one of us, not anyone, has ever been saved alone."
 This campaign is about being given choice who enters Congress to represent you.
 I am asking you to meet with me, ask key questions of importance to you and learn about how we can collaborate as a community to work towards resolutions taht will improve our quality of life.
 I am open to change and how we will be able to come together as a community.
 I am asking that you interview me, talk to me, support me as I work for yourself and the communities we live in.

 Most of us will remember the previous election cycles and the backbiting and mud slinging.
-It was so bad that Minnie Mouse, Mickey Mouse or Donald Duck could have launched a write in campaign and most likely won the election since approximately 500,000 registered voters did not vote.
+It was so bad that Minnie Mouse, Mickey Mouse or Donald Duck could have launched a write in campaign and most likely won the election since approximately 211,000 registered voters did not vote in the primaries.

 As a District we are so used people fighting and creating negativity in elections through half baked truths leading to disgust when the word "politics" is said.
 My response to the disgust for politicians is that I am not a "politician" as much as a highly experienced federal government consultant.
 I know and use federal regulations in my consulting practice and in federal contracting.
 The federal acquisition regulations (FAR) and other key contracting documents used provide the foundation for management of key governmental contracts.
 As a candidate I don't need a "learning cycle" as a freshman congressional representative relating to government operations and the law - I already have the experience and knowledge to manage the key staff and also the relationships required to create change.